Magellium/osmtilemaker/README.md

 Requirements: you must have firefox and a web server running on localhost.

-Move your tiles to your local webserver and then open `ol-example.html`.
+Move your tiles to your local webserver and then open `ol-example.html` (you could also use a symlink to avoid moving your tiles).

 ```bash
 sudo mv $HOSTPATH_TILES_DIR /var/www/html/local-tiles